DanmealWork/danmealwork.github.io/showcase/live-telemetry-charts-from-beamng-drive-using-python.md

 ```

 ## Receive UDP data and unpack
-I defined a function called receiveData() that would,  initally, have no UDP data and therefore assign a variable data to None, to indicate this lack of data.
-Whilst data = None, the receiveData()  would try to pull data from the UDP packets BeamNG.drive was sending.
+I defined a function called receiveData() that would, initially, have no UDP data and therefore assign a variable data to None, to indicate this lack of data.
+While data == None, the receiveData() would try to pull data from the UDP packets BeamNG.drive was sending.
 If successful, receiveData() would then unpack the incoming data and assign more useful variables such as gear, speed, RPM, etc. Finally, receiveData() would exit and return the required values for the graphs.

 ```python
 def receiveData():